 - a fine tube that goes under the skin of your chest and into a vein close by (central line)

-Your nurse will give you carmustine as a drip (infusion) into your cannula or line.
-The drip runs through a pump, which will give you the treatment over 1 to 2 hours.
+Your nurse will give you cabazitaxel as a drip (infusion) into your cannula or line.
+They usually run the drip through a pump, which gives you the treatment over about 1 hour.

 Your course of chemotherapy